andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 ### ClassificationMapper

-The ClassficationMapper allow us classify a numeric value.
+The ClassficationMapper allows us classify a numeric value.

 ```json
 {